Qianzf/lif/README.md

-A simple, quick, lightweight, API-based PHP Framework.
+A simple, quick, lightweight, API-based modern PHP Framework.

 > It's also stands for the recursive acronym ___LiF: LiF is Framework___.